open-sdg/open-sdg.github.io/_blog/2022-04-01-preparing-for-open-sdg-2.md

 ### Overridden files for Bootstrap 5 support

-Upgrading to Bootstrap 5 required a few changes to files in Open SDG.
-Here is a list of files that have been changed to support Bootstrap 5:
+Upgrading to Bootstrap 5 required a many changes to files in Open SDG.
+Here is a list of files that have been changed in-place to support Bootstrap 5:

 1. _includes/assets/js/tabs.js
 2. _includes/scripts.html
 3. _layouts/goals.html
 4. assets/js/sdg.js

-### Overridden files for Chart.js 3 support

-Upgrading to Chart.js required several changes as well.
-Here is a list of files that have been changed to support Chart.js 3:

-1. _includes/assets/js/chartjs/accessibleCharts.js
-2. _includes/assets/js/chartjs/noDataMessage.js
-3. _includes/assets/js/chartjs/rescaler.js
-4. _includes/components/charts/annotation_presets.js
-5. _includes/components/charts/chart.html
-6. _includes/components/charts/line.html
-7. _includes/scripts.html
-8. assets/js/sdg.js
+Note that there are many more, as well, that are in an alternate location.
+More on that in the next section.

 ### Alternate files for Bootstrap 5 support